mattgarrish/ace-smart-src/README.md

-# DAISY EPUB Accessibility Conformance and Reporting
+# Accessibility Standards Testing and Reporting (Star) Tool

+This repository hosts the source code for the DAISY Accessibility Star tool.
+To view the site, go to ...

 ## User Admin